harshitaphadtare/Revu/README.md

 npm run test
 ```

-## Development tips & debugging

-- If Vite or CI fails with missing file errors on Linux, check case-sensitivity of filenames and commits (Windows is case-insensitive).
-- Increase `pause_seconds` in `scraper.py` if you observe frequent captcha/blocking.
-- Use the provided code formatters and linters:
-  - Python: `black backend/` and `ruff check backend/` (config in `pyproject.toml`)
-  - Frontend: `npm run lint` and `npx prettier --write frontend/src` (config in `.eslintrc.json` and `.prettierrc`)

 ## Code quality & formatting

 This repository includes formatter and linter configurations to maintain consistent code style: